Regional Profiles

 Relative share of repeaters

-The relative share of repeaters shows the number of students who were enrolled in the same grade for a second year in a row.
-This indicator shows the quality of educational institutions, at least in terms of their ability to create optimal learning conditions.
+The relative share of repeaters shows the number of students who were enrolled in the same grade for the second year in a row.
+This indicator points to the quality of educational institutions, at least in terms of their ability to create optimal learning conditions for students.

 • %